 In most projects, the quantitative evaluation aims to establish a financial evaluation of the impact of risk on opportunities and its potential impact if they happen.
 Depending upon the organizational setting of the company, the risk owners and project managers can undertake this task.

-These amounts constitute an additional cost that is not anticipated as part of a project budget.
-In this sense, this step will be necessary in order to calculate the need to add extra funds to cover risks and opportunities for a project.
+These amounts constitute an additional cost not anticipated in a project budget.
+In this sense, this step will be necessary to calculate the need to add extra funds to cover risks and opportunities for a project.

 5 Essential Steps of the Risk Management Process